 6.31bis

+If, eleven months after the request for extension, the administration has not provided to the Bureau updated Resolution 49 (Rev.WRC-12)* information, the Bureau shall promptly send a reminder to the notifying administration.
 If, for a satellite network or satellite system to which Resolution 49 (Rev.WRC-12) applies, the administration has not provided to the Bureau updated Resolution 49 (Rev.WRC-12) information for the new satellite under procurement within one year of the request for extension, the related frequency assignments shall lapse.
-(WRC-12)
+(WRC-15)

 10 Proposal related to section 3.2.8.3 of Addendum 2 to Document 4